Who Is The Mystery Man Behind @realDonaldTrump? (Besides The President)

 On Scavino's aggressive defense of the president on Twitter

 Scavino is yet another individual who was a perfectly normal soul, so it seemed, until he fell down the Trump rabbit hole.
 As this Westchester County suburbanite, one would never have expected a person like Dan Scavino to become a Donald Trump attack dog, but that is, in fact, what has taken place — both on Trump's Twitter account and on Dan Scavino's personal Twitter account. ...
-To the extent that Trump believes in (as he puts it) "counter-punching," Dan Scavino is very much a part of that counter-punching mechanism.
+To the extent that Trump believes in (as he puts it) "counter-punching," Dan Scavino is very much a part of that counterpunching mechanism.

 On which of Trump's tweets may have been crafted by Scavino